 Carpet | Pad | Installation | LVP | Forms | Best Dealers

-Now that you know your level of foot traffic.
-You can use the chart below to match up your foot traffic with the number of years you want your carpet to last.
-The Carpet prices shown below do not reflect how much it will cost for padding or installation.
+Once you know your level of foot traffic, you can use the chart below to match up your level of foot traffic with the number of years you want your carpet to last.

 Installation prices vary depending on many factors including what part of the country you live in, how difficult your project is and what style and grade of carpet you select.

-Obviously, spending just $15 per yard on new carpet won't get you the highest quality, but it will last quite a while in low traffic settings.
+Obviously, spending just $15 per yard on new carpet won't get you the highest quality, but it will last quite a while in low foot traffic settings.
+Where can you find new carpet for just $15 per square yard or less?
+Best Places to Buy Carpet Remnants

 On the other hand, if you buy the highest quality carpet and don't take care of it, it will certainly wear out faster than you might expect.